 For a useful conversation, listen carefully.
 A guest who asks, “Is the neighborhood busy at night” might mean, “Is it noisy?” or “Is it lively and fun?”
 One who asks, “Is it okay to have friends over?” might mean, “Can we have another couple or two over for dinner?” or “Can we have a party?”

 Tip: If your home is listed on a site such as Airbnb or VRBO that blocks direct conversations before the guest has booked, get in touch with them as soon as you have their contact information.
 Most guests will be happy to talk with you.

 Many short-term rental listing sites let hosts review guests (and vice versa).
 I’m a little skeptical of reviews, but taken with other information, they can be helpful.

 Even if you find laudatory reviews of the guests, it doesn’t hurt to do some screening.
 Look them up on social media to see whether what you find matches what they’ve said about themselves.
 If they are going to be in your home for an extended stay, ask for references from someone they’ve rented from before.

 Tip: Be sure to read reviews carefully, and try to read between the lines.
 “Ann and Filipe are nice people” doesn’t tell you much about whether they were good guests.
 “Ann and Felipe took excellent care of our home” or “Ann and Filipe are nice people but they didn’t bother to clean up after themselves” tells you a lot more.

 3. Stay in touch

 Keep the direct and email communication going.
 Most of our guests book several weeks or even months ahead of time.
 We encourage them to get in touch whenever they have questions.
-A week or so before their arrival date, we send them our “user guide,” confirm the arrival details, and wish them a smooth trip.
+A week or so before their arrival date, we send them our “trust,” confirm the arrival details, and wish them a smooth trip.